 Mass continues as the community celebrates the Liturgy of the word.
 The homily is based on the readings and focuses on the paschal mystery and God’s love.
 The assembly prays for the deceased and the bereaved in the intercessions.
-The Liturgy of the Eucharist is celebrated as usual.
+The Liturgy of the Eucharist is celebrated in the usual manner.
 In word and sacrament, we celebrate Christ’s death and resurrection and reaffirm our share in this mystery.

 The final commendation immediately follows the prayer after Communion.
 At this time the deceased is entrusted to God’s tender care.
 While an extended time of remembrance is most appropriate for the vigil, if desired, one family member or friend may offer a brief prepared eulogy before the final commendation begins.
-The song of farewell is the climax of the rite of final commendation.
-This song, sung by the assembly, has a specific function: to affirm hope and trust in the paschal mystery.
-The body may be incensed during or following the song of farewell.
-The prayer of commendation concludes the rite.
+The Song of Farewell is the climax of the rite of Final Commendation.
+This song, sung by the assembly, is meant to affirm hope and trust in the paschal mystery.
+The body may be incensed during or following the Song of Farewell.
+The Prayer of Commendation concludes the rite.